An Empirical Study on Activity Recognition in Long Surgical Videos: Preliminaries

-A powerful backbone serves as a great foundation in many video understanding tasks; however, when dealing with videos comprising of multiple long activities, in order to obtain reliable (global) predictions, we still need to model the temporal dependencies between the features that we extract.
-Currently, the state-of-the-art models are based on CNNs, RNNs, and transformers.
+A powerful backbone serves as a great foundation in many video understanding tasks; however, when dealing with videos comprising of multiple long activities, in order to obtain reliable (global) predictions, we still need to model the temporal dependencies between the extracted features.
+In this work, we focus on CNN, RNN, and Transformer-based temporal sequence models.

-\textit{Temporal Convolution Networks.} Lea et al.\cite{tcn} introduced a new class of time-series models consisting of hierarchical temporal convolutions to capture long-range dependencies in videos and used it to perform action segmentation on videos.
-These models (assuming a low number of layers) are faster to train than traditional recurrent neural networks.
+\paragraph{Temporal Convolution Networks.} \citet{tcn} introduced a new class of time-series models consisting of hierarchical temporal convolutions to capture long-range dependencies in videos and used it to perform action segmentation on videos.
+Assuming a low number of layers, these models are faster to train than traditional RNNs.

-\textit{Recurrent Neural Networks} have been used in a wide range of applications and require no introduction.
+\paragraph{Recurrent Neural Networks.} RNNs have been used in a wide range of applications and require little introduction.
 They follow a sequential nature where the output at any time depends on the ``memory" of previous inputs as well as the current input.
 Since the memory compactly summarizes all the previous inputs, RNNs can suffer when learning long-range dependencies.
-Long-Short Term Memory Networks (LSTM)\cite{lstm} alleviate this issue by introducing several gates responsible in determining what information is worth storing in the memory.
-Gated Recurrent Network (GRU)\cite{gru} (a simplified LSTM) have shown incredible performance in sequence modeling tasks and hence we include it in our experiments.
+Long-Short Term Memory Networks (LSTM) \citep{lstm} alleviate this issue by introducing several gates responsible in determining what information is worth storing in the memory.
+Gated Recurrent Network (GRU) \citep{gru} (a simplified LSTM) have shown incredible performance in sequence modeling tasks and hence we include it in our experiments.
 A bi-directional GRU architecture contains a second GRU which operates on the sequence in reverse order, giving the model knowledge of future data.

-\textit{Transformers.} Rising from the NLP field, transformers were quickly adopted in computer vision tasks due to their incredible performance.
-Transformers are very efficient for training when the input sequence length is significantly smaller than the feature dimensions.
-However, this is not always the case when dealing with long videos.
-Nevertheless, we include\cite{satt} in our experiments.
+\paragraph{Transformers.} Transformers are very efficient for training when the input sequence length is significantly smaller than the feature dimensions.
+However, this is not always the case when dealing with videos of variable length.
+Nevertheless, we include it \citep{satt} in our experiments.